 Also, read Operating Vs. Financial Budget

 Important Planning Tool

-Master budget measures the performance of the organization as a whole.
+The master budget measures the performance of the organization as a whole.
 It helps in departmental control and setting in departmental accountability.
-It helps in improving the efficiency.
+It helps in improving efficiency.

 Advantages of Master Budget